PEDSnet/Data-Quality-Analysis/ReadMe.md

 Instructions for how to execute the toolkit for a PEDSnet data submission can be found here: ([PEDSnet Site](https://github.com/PEDSnet/Data-Quality-Analysis/blob/master/Doc/DQA-HowtoexecuteDQAonaPEDSnetSiteDataset.pdf))

+#### Uploading to the Database

+Issues are uploaded at the end of each cycle in their raw form to the database.
+The script to do this is included in the package here and utlizes the argos package in the standard approach: ([Upload Issues](https://github.com/PEDSnet/Data-Quality-Analysis/blob/master/Tools/upload_issues.R))

+To upload issues, set the <path> variable to the directory where the resulting issue .csv files were output, specifcy the data version in the <cdm> variable, and specify the site.
+Sourcing the script will upload the issues.

 ## Objective
 This toolkit has been designed for conducting data quality assessments on clinical datasets modeled using the OMOP common data model.
 The toolkit includes a wide variety of data quality checks and a GitHub-based issue reporting mechanism.
 The toolkit is being routinely used by the PEDSnet CDRN.